-The doctoral capstone experience must comprise a minimum of 16 weeks and 640 hours, and must be consistent with the individualized specific goals and capstone project.
-No more than 20% of the 640 hours can be completed outside of the mentored practice setting(s).
+The NSU OTD doctoral capstone experience must comprise a minimum of 16 weeks and must be consistent with the individualized specific goals and capstone project.
 Students should expect to participate in the mentored capstone experience in the setting similar to their mentor.
 Prior fieldwork or work experience may not be substituted for the capstone experience.
-Students will be required to submit a mentor signed, weekly log/journal every other week (appendix K) as attestation of the learning activities and hours completedni.
+Students will be required to submit a mentor signed, weekly log/journal every other week (appendix K) as attestation of the learning activities and hours completed.